Bombus hypnorum (Linnaeus, 1758)

 - Bees, Wasps and Ants Recording Society - Bees, Wasps and Ants Recording Society - Trial Dataset

 First recorded in Britain in 2001 from near Southampton.
-Currently known (2011) from much of England and Wales.
-There are no records from Scotland or Ireland.
+Currently known (2014) from much of England and Wales.
+The bee was recorded in Scotland for the first time in 2013 (Several places in the Borders and also in the Central Lowland belt).
+It is, as yet unrecorded from Man and Ireland.
 There seems little reason why it should not eventually spread to most of Britain.
 Widely distributed across Europe and Asia to Japan.
 In 2010 the species appeared in Iceland for the first time (Ólafsson 2010).

 Status (in Britain only)